Dentures | False Teeth Dentist In Humble Tx

 There are two main types of dentures namely complete dentures and partial dentures.
 Complete dentures or a full set of dentures are used when all the upper and lower teeth need to be replaced.
 Partial dentures on the other hand are used when only one or a few missing teeth need to be replaced.
 Partial dentures are actually more commonly referred to as dental bridges.
 (See: Dental Bridge)

 - Conventional Full Dentures – A conventional full denture is placed inside the patient’s mouth after the remaining natural teeth are removed and the tissues have completely healed.
 Tissue healing can take several months and during that time you will have a temporary set of dentures.

 - Immediate Full Dentures – These dentures are inserted right after the remaining natural teeth are taken out.
 Your dentist is going to take the measurements and make the models of your jaw during a prior visit.
 Even though they provide the main advantage of being able to be put in place immediately so you won’t have to be without teeth, they need to be realigned a few months after being placed.

 Many times people will put up with painful or nearly impossible chewing situations because of a “resistance” or “reservation” about getting dentures.
 We have all heard “cute” stories and funny jokes about false teeth.
 The fact of the matter is that a good fitting set of dentures will serve you much better than limping along with gaps or pain.
 Not to mention the potential damage that having large toothless gaps in your jaw line can cause to your health and your appearance.

-If you would like to know more about your options for dentures or bridges, give Dr. Abraham a call to setup an appointment.
+If you would like to know more about your options for dentures or bridges, give Dr. Goel a call to setup an appointment.
 You may call or fill out the form below or “Schedule an Appointment” with our appointment app on the right side of the page.